DIS - Study Abroad in Scandinavia

 Justice & Human Rights

 Human rights continue to be one of the most debated topics of our time, and what better opportunity to question and analyze legal approaches through a cross-cultural lens than when you study abroad.
-Through your meetings with experts on Study Tours and Field Studies, you delve into the legal aspects and political context behind major modern conflicts and human rights violations in Europe, enhancing your knowledge of international law and current human rights challenges.
+Through meetings with practitioners and experts, explore the underlying political and legal issues animating interstate conflict, transnational crime, and the rights of refugees across Europe, and enhance your knowledge of how international law, justice, and human rights intersect.

 This course is an examination of the laws of armed conflict and human rights laws and how they apply to contemporary cases.
 The course finds inspiration in current events, and enables you to analyze issues such as the war against ISIS, the use of drones, and cyberattacks in a legal context.
 Gain a thorough understanding of the legal aspects that regulate modern conflicts and understand how they interact with the political environment.